-Form #E-10 Board or State Association Address City State Zip Certificate of Qualification and A ffirmation of Con fidentiality This case is confidential.
-I, the undersigned, member of a Hearing Panel of the Professional Standa ards Committee (or Board d of Directors or tribunal thereof) of the Board or State Ass sociation do hereby acknowledge that any unauthor with this case may violate Article 14 or or Board of Directors, whichever is app f the Code of Ethics and/or res Additionally, I hereby certify that I am not disqualified by any reason stated herein from hearing ng the case: Vs Cited case is a hearing addressing an a the Board. alleged violation of the Code of Ethics or other member rship duty as set forth in the bylaws of Reasons for disqualification: Any material from hearing any case if the member: nember of the Hearing Panel (o r Board of Directors or tribunal thereof) shall be disqualified (a) is related by blood or marriage to respondent the complainant, respondent, o or a REALTOR® acting as counsel for either the complainant or (b) is an employer, partner, employee, as counsel for either the complaina usiness with the complain nant, respondent, or a REALTOR® acting (c) is a party to the hearing, or a party or witness in any pending case involving any party to th nis hearing (d) knows of any reason acceptable to trendering an impartial judgment he Hearing Panel (or Board of D Directors or tribunal there eof) that may prevent the member from Type/Print Name Sign nature Dated: , 20 NOTE: No more than one person license not preclude two or more individuals from
+Form #E-10 Board or State Ass sociation Address City State Zip Certificate of Qualification and A ffirmation of Con fidentiality This case is confidential.
+I, the undersigned, member of a Hearing Panel of the Professional Standa ards Committee (or Board d of Directors or tribunal thereof) of the Board or State Ass sociation do hereby acknowledge that any unauthor with this case may violate Article 14 or Board of Directors, whichever is approximately acknowledge that any unauthor with this case may violate Article 14 or Board of Directors, whichever is approximately acknowledge that any unauthor with the second control of the s f the Code of Ethics and/or res Additionally, I hereby certify that I am not disqualified by any reason s stated herein from hearing ng the case: VS Cited case is a hearing addressing an a the Board. alleged violation of the Code of Ethics or other member ship duty as set forth in the bylaws of Reasons for disqualification: Any n from hearing any case if the member: nember of the Hearing Panel (o r Board of Directors or tribunal thereof) shall be disqualified (a) is related by blood or marriage t respondent o the complainant, responden at, or a Record acting as co ounsel for either the complainant or (b) is an employer, partner, employee as counsel for either the complaina n business with the com plainant, respondent, or a Raxor acting (c) is a party to the hearing, or a party or witness in any pending case involving any party to th nis hearing (d) knows of any reason acceptable to rendering an impartial judgment the Hearing Panel (or Board of D Directors or tribunal there eof) that may prevent the member from Type/Print Name Sign nature Dated: , 20 NOTE: No more than one person license not preclude two or more individuals from